tstockdale/IAPD/docs/NEW_INCREMENTAL_PROCESSING_IMPLEMENTATION.md

 1. Check if output directory exists and contains IAPD_DATA files
 2. If existing data found:
    - Find the latest IAPD_DATA file
-   - Extract maximum `dateSubmitted` value
+   - Extract all `brochureVersionIds` from existing data
    - Set `hasExistingOutputData = true` in ProcessingContext
 3. If no existing data:
    - Set `hasExistingOutputData = false`